24th Cavalry (Frontier Force): Early period

+24th Cavalry was raised in Nowshera and was equipped with M48 Patton tanks.
 The bulk of men and equipment for the 24th Cavalry came from the 11th Cavalry, 12th Cavalry, and 15th Lancers also provided some weapons.
 A variety of battle functions were allotted to the regiment.
 These included attack or counterattack under hostile fire, destruction of enemy armor by fire, exploitation after breakthrough, delaying action in a mobile battle, deep penetration in rear areas, and support to infantry and other units by use of direct or indirect fire, maneuver, and shock action.

 Early training

 The regiment went out for its first collective training in December 1962.
 The commandant gave out his training objectives for the first collective training period as follows: